 Since business owners want simpler and quicker loans, you will not experience a shortage of applicants to fund if you become an investor in small and medium enterprises (SME) digital financing platforms.
 Therefore, you will enjoy higher returns with a lower minimum investment.
 One of the most recommended platforms you can consider is Funding Societies because you can start investing in various businesses with as little as RM100 for up to 2 years.

 Precious metals, such as gold and silver, are the best investment instruments for long-term investors.
-They are an excellent choice for hedging against inflations since the value steadily increases yearly.
+They are an excellent choice for hedging against inflation since the value steadily increases yearly.

-Even more practical is that they’re highly liquid, meaning you can convert them to cash anytime.
+Even more practical is that they’re highly liquid, meaning you can convert them to cash at any time.
 To invest in silver or gold, you can purchase a physical piece or invest in Malaysian gold-backed funds, such as the Public Gold Precious Metals Fund.

 A long-term investment plan is essential for your financial health, even amidst the stabilising inflation rate.
 There is no better time to start investing than now because the compounding rates you receive will be higher in the next few years.